nipunbatra/ES654-2022-code/assignment-2/README.md

 2. Solve the above using gradient descent in vectorised form with all the same set of parameters.
 Edit `linearRegression/linearRegression.py (fit_vectorised())` [2 marks]

 3. Write a function to learn the regression coefficients using gradient descent.
-Instead of writing the formulae for computing gradients by yourself, you will use Autograd to automatically do that for you.
+Instead of writing the formulae for computing gradients by yourself, you will use JAX/Tensorflow/PyTorch to automatically do that for you.
 All other parameters remain the same.
-Autograd reference: https://github.com/HIPS/autograd.
 Edit `linearRegression/linearRegression.py (fit_autograd())` [1 mark]

 4. Write a function inspired by sklearn’s polynomial preprocessing: (https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) your function should have: degree and include bias parameters only.
 For this assignment, assume that input is a 1-dimensional numpy array.
 For example, if an input sample is  np.array([a, b]), the degree-2 polynomial features with "include_bias=True" are [1, a, b, a<sup>2</sup>, b<sup>2</sup>].Edit